 Defamatory reviews are those expressly designed to damage a business, either by hurting its online reputation or by encouraging customers to stay away.
 Defamatory ratings and reviews run afoul of Google’s content policies and can easily be flagged for removal, particularly if restaurants or other businesses have a Google Business Profile (GBP) set up.

 Obviously, there is a bit of overlap between the three threat categories.
 A fake review may or may not be bad, and a bad review may or may not be fake.
-It takes a bit of sleuthing to determine which is which — business owners can look at the descriptions used, the wording, and other telltale signs to report these unflattering ratings to Google, Yelp, Facebook, or other social media channel used to post them.
+It takes a bit of sleuthing to determine which is which — business owners can look at the descriptions used, the wording, and other telltale signs to report these unflattering ratings to Google, Facebook, or other social media channel used to post them.

-What About the Yelp Scam?
+What About the Review Platform Scam?

 Review Management 101

 Online reviews are some of the first things people evaluate when learning about your business.
-In fact, these online reviews — submitted to Twitter, Facebook, Google, and Yelp — are trusted as much or more than personal recommendations from friends and family.
+In fact, these online reviews — submitted to Twitter, Facebook, and Google — are trusted as much or more than personal recommendations from friends and family.
 Business reviews are an integral part of your reputation online; great reviews help build visibility in search rankings, while unflattering reviews can keep customers from setting foot in your establishment.

 Does your business want more positive reviews?
 Are negative reviews standing in the way of your success?
 If the answer to either of those questions is “yes,” online review management services are a must.